toml-lang/toml/README.md

 literal string enclosed by single quotes.
 Luckily, TOML supports a multi-line version of literal strings that solves this problem. **Multi-line literal strings** are surrounded by three single quotes on each side and allow newlines.
 Like literal strings, there is no escaping whatsoever.
-Any newline characters (0x0A or 0x0D) immediately following the opening delimiter will be trimmed.
+Any newlines immediately following the opening delimiter will be trimmed.
 All other content between the delimiters is interpreted as-is without modification.

 ```toml
 regex2 = '''I [dw]on't need \d{2} apples'''